About this Testing

 Reports provided to participants

 A report will be issued to each participant detailing their performance in the PT.
 The report will contain the following information: description of the material used and how it was prepared; verification of target values, a summary of participating laboratories analytical techniques and data evaluation.
-The PT value for two of the studies (oranges and peaches) will be determined using participant consensus.
-For the remaining two studies (apples and table grapes) a reference value will be issued by NMISA.
-This value will be calculated using gravimetrically spiked values.
-A report detailing a participant’s z-score will be issued within one week and a full PT report will be issued to each participating laboratory within one month of the submission deadline.
+The PT value for the studies will be determined using participant consensus or a reference value issued by the NMISA depending on the number of participating laboratories.
+The NMISA reference value will be calculated using gravimetrically spiked values.
+A report detailing a participant's z-score will be issued within one week and a full PT report will be issued to each participating laboratory within one month of the submission deadline.

 The participant data will be processed according to ISO 13528:2005 (Statistical methods for use in proficiency testing by interlaboratory comparisons).
 A z-score will be used to determine the individual laboratories performance based on the following equation:

 The target standard deviation used to calculate the z-score will be based on the Horwitz performance model, where the maximum measurement result variation expected between laboratories is 22%.

 The agricultural commodities and pesticide residues selected for this proficiency testing scheme have been selected based on routinely tested seasonal commodities and their regulated pesticide residue limits respectively.
 Concentration levels range from below the regulated export limits to above the maximum residue limit for South Africa.